Four Leaf Clover Good Luck Charm

 Why is a Four Leaf Clover Thought to Bring Good Luck?

-The recognition of the 4 leaf clover is thought to have originated with Saint Patrick of Ireland who used the three leaf shamrock plant to demonstrate the Holy Trinity to his followers.
+The recognition of the 4 leaf clover is thought to have originated with Saint Patrick who used the three leaf shamrock plant to demonstrate the Holy Trinity to his followers.

 Saint Patrick used the three leaves and the adjoining stem of the shamrock plant to explain the father, the son, and the holy ghost to his followers.
 The religious affiliation of the plant within this lesson forever marked the Shamrock as being special within the minds of his religious followers.